 Post 1: The Tale of a Micro Brand Watch Company on Kickstarter — this is the story of two companies that are both kicking off their kickstarter campaigns in the month of September.
 TiMe22 has a great idea, but we have no idea if they will be successful.
 We’ll evaluate their product and their plan.

-Post 2: Watch Entrepreneur: The Orion Project— Kickstarter isn’t the only way to launch a company.
+Post 2:— Kickstarter isn’t the only way to launch a company.
 Nick is a 26-year old who started off trying to fix watches as a hobby.
 He figured out how to modify watches and was getting so much business he quit his job to launch a watch company.

-Post 3: Rising to the Top: Marketing for Startups— how these kickstarter companies are trying to launch & market their watches, pricing strategy, meeting their target customers, and the challenges that lie ahead.
+Post 3:— how these kickstarter companies are trying to launch & market their watches, pricing strategy, meeting their target customers, and the challenges that lie ahead.

-Post 4: After the Kickstarter: CROFT Watches — once you finish your kickstarter campaign, the real challenge begins.
+Post 4:— once you finish your kickstarter campaign, the real challenge begins.
 You actually have to supply customers, sell more watches, and meet the demands of customer service.
 We’ll follow this Australian watch micro brand through this phase of the startup journey.

 The Way Forward